Remove or cover old floors – which is the better solution?

 Why CERAMIN®?

-• Extremely dimensionally stable – even with floating installation
+• Extremely dimensionally stable – even when floating installation

-• Ideal for old tiles, thanks to low overall height
+• Ideal for old tiles thanks to low installation height

-• Low emissions & healthy living – Free from PVC and plasticisers
+• Low emissions & healthy living – no PVC or plasticisers

 • 100% recyclable – it couldn't be more sustainable